inukj/MONTI/documentation/documentation.md

 ## Objects

-class cv_object
+The attributes in the *cv_object* are as below
-- train_data : the multi-omics data of the train data
+- @train_data : the multi-omics data of the train data
-- test_data : the multi-omics data of the train data
+- @test_data : the multi-omics data of the train data
-- train_labels : sample lables of the train data
+- @train_labels : sample lables of the train data
-- test_labels  : sample lables of the test data
+- @test_labels  : sample lables of the test data
-- samp_info=None : the object for storing the sample information of train data
+- @samp_info=None : the object for storing the sample information of train data
-- tddat : the tensor decomposition result
+- @tddat : the tensor decomposition result
-- feature_samples : the list of selected features
+- @feature_samples : the list of selected features
-- feature_labels : the list and labels of the selected features
+- @feature_labels : the list and labels of the selected features
-- feature_genes : the list of feature genes
+- @feature_genes : the list of feature genes
-- gene_labels : the labels of the feature genes
+- @gene_labels : the labels of the feature genes
-- predres : the classification accuracy result
+- @predres : the classification accuracy result

-class data_object
+The attributes in the *data_object* are as below
-- samples=[]
+- @samples : the list of samples and their labels
-- groups={}
+- @groups : the number of samples per label
-- data_n=0
+- @data_n : the total number of samples
-- omics=[]
+- @omics : the multi-omics data
-- genelist=[]
+- @genelist : the gene list to be used